-- \ The data entry operator is responsible for entering the data collected from the field onto a microcomputer. - \The driver drives the team from the regional office to the place where the survey is being carried out.
+The interviewers conduct daily interviews with the household.
+To avoid any interruption in the survey schedule, three interviewers are always at work while the fourth takes some rest.
+The data entry operator is responsible for entering the data collected from the field onto a microcomputer.

+The driver drives the team from the regional office to the place where the survey is being carried out.

-1.9 INTERVIEWER WORKLOAD
+INTERVIEWER WORKLOAD

-Each regular interviewer is expected to complete 5 interviews a day, whether urban or rural.
-There will be 8 interviewer visits at 2-day intervals to each rural household and 11 interviewer visits at 3-day intervals to each urban household in a cycle.
-Thus a workload for the 16 days in a rural cluster is 10 households, while a workload for the 33 days in an urban cluster is 15 households.
+Each interviewer is expected to complete 4 interviews a day, whether urban or rural.
+There will be 7 interviewer visits to the household at 5-day intervals in a cycle of 36 days.
+Thus a workload for the 36 days is 20 households.